-- Europe’s largest glacier.
-If you added all the rest of Europe’s glaciers together, the size would not match the mighty Vatnajokull glacier.
-The phenomenon, a “glacial blast”, is unique to Iceland, when volcanoes erupt beneath 1,100 metres of ice causing massive flooding.
-At its height the waters equalled that of the Congo river.
+- Europe’s largest glacier: Vatnajokull.
+If you added all of Europe’s glaciers together, the size still would not match the mighty Vatnajokull glacier.
+The phenomenon of a “glacial blast” is unique to Iceland, when volcanoes erupted beneath 1,100 metres of ice causing massive flooding.
+At its height, the waters equalled that of the Congo river.

-- Iceland is the land of the Trolls, Little People and Spirits, Sagas, Eddas, Poets and Writers, with a Nation’s whole history laid down to be read.
+- Many Icelanders still believe in Trolls, Elves and other mythical creatures.
+It is also the land of Sagas, Eddas, Poets and Writers, with a nation’s whole history laid down to be read.

 - Iceland sits astride the Mid-Atlantic Ridge, the whole island being pulled apart.

 - Iceland is a microcosm of a world being made.
-It is the youngest country on Earth in geological terms.
-Here every day is a discovery.
-Nowhere else can we witness such a display of creativity – not only in nature, but also in the people.
+It is the youngest country on earth in geological terms.
+Everyday there is a new discovery to be made.
+Nowhere else in the world can we witness such a display of creativity – not only in nature but also amongst the Icelandic people.

 - Iceland has landed the No. 1 spot on the World Economic Forum’s list of countries closest to achieving gender equality.